anthonydb/practical-sql/README.md

 ## Practical SQL: A Beginner's Guide to Storytelling with Data

-[PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros focuses on learning SQL (Structured Query Language) to find the story your data tells, using the open-source database PostgreSQL and the pgAdmin interface as primary tools.
-This book aims to serve new programmers as well as people with some SQL experience who'd like to go deeper.
+[PracticalSQL](https://www.nostarch.com/practicalSQL) shows how to use the database programming language SQL (Structured Query Language) to find the story in your data.
+Author Anthony DeBarros, a longtime data analyst, journalist and coder, starts readers off with SQL basics, using the open-source database PostgreSQL and its visual interface, pgAdmin.
+You’ll  cover the fundamentals of databases and the SQL language, then build skills by analyzing data from the U.S. Census and other government agencies.
+With exercises and real-world examples in each chapter, this book is appropriate for beginners as well as those who know some SQL and want to go deeper.

 Practical SQL is [available in PDF, .mobi, .epub, and classic print formats](https://www.nostarch.com/practicalSQL).